MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ```

 Additionally, the following IP addresses, used by our reverse proxy regions, should be allowed for both inbound and outbound connections:
+>[!NOTE]
-*Inbound IP addresses are used to receive incoming connections from end users by the proxy
+>  -Inbound IP addresses are used to receive incoming connections from end users by the proxy
-*Outbound IP addresses are used to establish connections from the proxy to the applications
+>  -Outbound IP addresses are used to establish connections from the proxy to the applications

 |  | **IP Addresses** | **DNS Name** |